 The curriculum is centered around the Cambridge International Curriculum

-and covers such subjects as Biology, Chemistry, Physics, English Language Arts, English Literature, and World History in its 2 year scope.
-In addition, U.S. History and Government and Economics are also included in the experience.
+and covers such subjects as Biology, Chemistry, Physics, English Language Arts, English Literature, and U.S History.
+In addition, World History is also included in the experience.

 The IGCSE program is an ever evolving program, as the primary point of intersection between the Sciences and Humanities extends through the literature that is read, which serves as the jumping off point for both historical discussion as well as scientific exploration.
 These texts change each year, according to the the Cambridge Curriculum, and thus the IGCSE program is never the same experience.